 Because with the PCT, as with all things in life, the best advice comes from strangers on the internet (and Yoda).

-Here's what PCT thru-hikers had to say when asked what (if anything) they wish they had done differently prior to starting their hikes:
+Here's what PCT thru-hikers had to say when asked what (if anything) they wish they had done differently before starting their hikes:

-- 11% of respondents said they wish they had trained more or been in better shape prior to starting their hikes.
+- 11% of respondents said they wish they had trained more or been in better shape before starting their hikes.

 - 7% of respondents said they wish they had planned less before starting the trail.